-The Royal Society of Edinburgh, in collaboration with the Scottish Funding Council and the Scottish Government, is pleased to invite applications for the RSE saltire facilitation network awards.
+The Royal Society of Edinburgh, in collaboration with the Scottish Funding Council and the Scottish Government, is pleased to invite applications for the RSE saltire facilitation workshop awards.

 The RSE saltire facilitation network awards are designed to create and/or to consolidate collaborative Scotland – EU partnerships over a two-year period.
 ‘Partnerships’ may be defined in a range of ways and may involve collaboration between colleagues in different disciplines and institutions.
 The award may be used to expand the activities of existing Research Workshops, or to initiate new projects and develop bids between Scottish and EU researchers (e.g. for Horizon Europe).
 Evidence of previous successful collaborative work amongst the participants will be an advantage.
 Any events organised must be outwith the RSE’s and Young Academy’s own programme of meetings.